-During the years ended December 31, 2015, 2014 and 2013, Melco Crown Macau reported net income and had the Group been required to pay such taxes, the Group's consolidated net income attributable to Melco Crown Entertainment Limited for the years ended December 31, 2015, 2014 and 2013 would have been decreased by \$64,437, \$109,189 and \$125,702, respectively.
-The basic and diluted net income attributable to Melco Crown Entertainment Limited per share would have reported reduced income of \$0.040 and \$0.040 per share for the year ended December 31, 2015, \$0.066 and \$0.066 per share for the year ended December 31, 2014, and \$0.076 and \$0.076 per share for the year ended December 31, 2013, respectively.
-During the year ended December 31, 2015, the Company's subsidiary in Macau reported net loss and no effect of the tax holiday on the consolidated net income attributable to Melco Crown Entertainment Limited and on the basic and diluted loss per share of the Group.
+Melco Crown Macau was granted a tax holiday from Macau Complementary Tax for 5 years on gaming profits by the Macau Government in 2007.
+In April 2011, this tax holiday for Melco Crown Macau was extended for an additional 5 years through 2016.
+During the years ended December 31, 2014, 2013 and 2012, Melco Crown Macau reported net income and had the Group been required to pay such taxes, the Group's consolidated net income attributable to Melco Crown Entertainment Limited for the years ended December 31, 2014, 2013 and 2012 would have been decreased by \$109,189, \$125,702 and \$88,491, respectively.
+The basic and diluted net income attributable to Melco Crown Entertainment Limited per share would have reported reduced income of \$0.066 and \$0.066 per share for the year ended December 31, 2014, \$0.076 and \$0.076 per share for the year ended December 31, 2012, respectively.
+Melco Crown Macau's non-gaming profits remain subject to the Macau Complementary Tax and its casino revenues remain subject to the Macau special gaming tax and other levies in accordance with its gaming subconcession agreement.